 The highly creative work that has been prominent throughout marketing and the movie itself has looked so luxurious!
 The intro fits totally with the overall aesthetics; inspired by Elvis’ fashion choices.

 Austin Butler’s voice is incredible!
-I was not expecting Austin to have such a strong range performing as a younger Elvis; as he is also able to change the style of Elvis’ performances through the years.
+I was not expecting Austin to have such a strong range performing; as he is also able to change the style of singing through the years.
 The power in Austin’s voice as he performed the rebellious song ‘Trouble‘ was astonishing!

-It was really enjoyable hearing Kacey Musgraves’ versatile rendition of Elvis’ song ‘Can’t help falling in love’ and it was placed during one of the most beautiful scenes.
+It was really enjoyable to hear Kacey Musgraves’ versatile rendition of Elvis’ song ‘Can’t help falling in love’ and it was placed during one of the most beautiful scenes.

 Elvis movie release date